idaholab/moose-language-support/README.md

 ## Release Notes

+### 1.4.1
+Enable the MOOSE language support in 'untitled' editors.
+Those are editors that have no saved file on disk (for example if you create a new editor pane from the command line using `code newfile.i`).

 ### 1.4.0
 Add an option to manually pick an executable and keep a list of recently used executables.